giovannicoppola/alfred-gsheets/README.md

 # alfred-gsheets

-Inspired by `I-sheet-you-not`, this Workflow creates new Workflows to access individual Google Sheets.
+Inspired by `I-sheet-you-not`, this Workflow creates new Workflows to access individual Google Sheets with Alfred.

 ![](images/gsheets.gif)